rileysklar/tolberts/src/content/posts/react-slick-horizontal-slider.md

 ## Conclusion

 This React component demonstrates a practical approach to creating a responsive horizontal slider.
 It's designed to be easily integrated and customized within various web projects.
 By sharing this solution, I hope to assist others facing similar challenges and contribute to the web development community.

+> Update March 24th, 2024: I started using the `shadcn/ui` component library and then I discovered their carousel component and its underlining technology which is `embra-carousel`.
+I absolutely loved it and you need to try it!
+They have great toolset and awesome examples to get you started.